 Need help getting started?
 Let Clever be your guide and save you money in the process!

 Clever Partner Agents are top-rated, experienced real estate agents that work with real estate investors regularly.
-If you’re buying a property, working with a Partner Agent may qualify you for a $1,000 Home Buyer Rebate that you can put toward your project.
+If you’re buying a property, working with a Partner Agent may qualify you for Clever Cash Back, which you can put toward your project.
 And when you’re ready to sell for a profit, Clever can help you boost your return.
 Our Partner Agents work for a flat-rate commission so you don’t overspend on real estate agent fees.

 Connect with Clever today to find a local agent near you and see how you can save money on your investment ventures!